LispCookbook/cl-cookbook/arrays.md

 - [array-operations](https://github.com/Lisp-Stat/array-operations) maintained by @Symbolics defines
   functions `generate`, `permute`, `displace`, `flatten`, `split`, `combine`, `reshape`.
 It also defines `each`, for element-wise operations.
-This was a fork of [bendudson/array-operations on github](https://github.com/bendudson/array-operations) which is a fork of [tpapp/array-operations on github](https://github.com/tpapp/array-operations) by the original author.
+This is a fork of [bendudson/array-operations on github](https://github.com/bendudson/array-operations) which is a fork of [tpapp/array-operations on github](https://github.com/tpapp/array-operations) by the original author.